NL33/electron-git/z-next.md

 - then, when search in the box, search these names--manipulating the divs in the same way you do right now for the open apps. if there is a hit, show that after the open apps.
 - if select that item, then open that app.

+ # microsoft office products (word, excel, powerpoint): close items from navigator

+# Bug: if open project window, can't get rid of basic window.

+# Bug: navigator keyboard functions, lines 78 and 98
+-sometimes doesn't highlight and throws error. depending on where in the update it is.

+# dark mode option
+-preference in tab bar: toggle dark mode
+-when dark mode selected, add class to the following (with !important for each change):
+    -body Id (with background-color: black)
+    -appDetails, windowName, windowSpan, tabOverview: (with border: 2px solid black; color: white) -change hover text to lighter version of #3399ff (maybe can do document.getElementsByClassName(appDetails:hover))?
+    -change search text to white

 # change icon?